Distance

 Sound 9

 Distance spent a long time in Early Access, but this has resulted in an addictive arcade racer that is as polished as it is entertaining.
-The game not only features a unique racing meets platformer style, but it is also brimming with content.
-With three short campaigns, an arcade section with multiple tracks and modes, multiplayer and even track editor with Steam Workshop integration means you’ll be coming back to this one again and again.
-It also features something that we wish more games would do in the form of actual in-game rewards for obtaining certain Steam Achievements.
+The game features a unique racing meets platformer style and is also brimming with content.
+With three short campaigns, an arcade section with multiple tracks and modes, multiplayer, and even a track editor with Steam Workshop integration, you’ll return to this one repeatedly.
+It also features something that we wish more games would do, which is in-game rewards for obtaining certain Steam Achievements.
 If you are a fan of arcade racers, then this one is not to be missed.

-Gameplay: Extremely addictive and the game feature a ton of content to keep you busy.
+Gameplay: Distance is highly addictive, and the game features a ton of content to keep you busy.

-Graphics: Stylish and sleek along with plenty of visual variety.
+Graphics: The visuals are stylish and sleek, with plenty of visual variety.

 Summary 9.0 Outstanding